alx9r/ZeroDSC/Docs/configInstructions.md

 ## ConfigInstructions

 The ZeroDSC command `ConfigInstructions` is used to generate new instructions from ZeroDSC configuration documents.
 Instructions can be piped directly to `Invoke-ConfigStep` to apply the configuration.
-The ZeroDSC engine ensures that the invocation order of the `Set` and `Test` steps for the resources being configured is correct.
+The ZeroDSC engine ensures that the `Set` and `Test` steps are invoked for the resources in the correct order and only as necessary.

-### Example Usage

-As an example, we will use ZeroDSC to create some registry entries in `HKEY_CURRENT_USER`.

-First we will obtain a [ConfigInstructions] object use `ConfigInstructions`.  `ConfigInstructions` has two parameters: `Name` and `Scriptblock`.
-ZeroDSC configuration documents are just scriptblocks that emit particular kinds of objects when invoked.

-Using the [reference for the *Registry* resource](https://msdn.microsoft.com/en-us/powershell/dsc/registryresource) we can come up with the following configuration document for our registry entries:
+### Creating an Instructions Object

+An instructions object is obtained by passing a ZeroDSC configuration document to the command `ConfigInstructions`.
+Consider the following configuration document which describes some registry entries in `HKEY_CURRENT_USER`:

     $document = {
         Get-DscResource Registry | Import-DscResource